 Most of the time they will be thrilled to send a copy of their paper your way.
 (At least I am)

-With the answer you find, you can do what leaders do best, think about what is worth doing and formulate a direction.
+Afterwards, you can do what leaders do best: think about what is worth doing and formulate a direction.

 Next, let’s go over a third safety strategy.
 This one will help you know how to decrease the risk of things going wrong as you go about your day-to-day.

 Through my experience as a failure analyst engineer, I have acquired the habit of envisioning scenarios where things can go wrong.